orthlieb/coaching-tools/README.md

 ## **License**

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See  [LICENSE.TXT](./LICENSE.txt) for more information.

 ---